Bayesian Differential Privacy through Posterior Sampling: Introduction

+The second part of the process is the interaction with \Adv{}.
+We adopt a decision-theoretic viewpoint to characterise what the optimal responses to queries should be.
+More specifically, we assume the existence of a ``true'' parameter $\param \in \Params$, and that \Adv{} has a utility function $\util_\param(\query_t, \response_t)$, which he wishes to maximise.
+For example, consider the case where $\param = (\mu, \Sigma)$ are the parameters of a normal distribution.
+An example query $\query_t$ is \emph{``what is the expected value $\E_\param x_i = \mu$ of the distribution?''}.
+The optimal response $\response_t$, would then be a real vector that depends on the utility function.
+A possible utility function is the negative squared $L_2$ distance:

+While $\param$ is unknown, \Bay{} has information about it in the form of a posterior distribution.
+Using standard decision-theoretic notions, the optimal response of $\Bay$ would maximise the expected utility $\E_\bel(\util \mid \query_t, \response_t, x)$, where the expectation is taken over the posterior distribution.
+However, this deterministic response cannot be differentially private.

+In this paper, we promote the use of \emph{posterior sampling} to respond to queries.
+The posterior sampling mechanism draws a set $\hat{\Params}$ of i.i.d. samples from the posterior distribution.
+Then, all the responses only depend on the posterior through $\hat{\Params}$.
+Since our algorithm only takes a single sample set $\hat{\Params}$, further queries by the adversary reveal nothing more about the data than what can be inferred from $\hat{\Params}$.
+The empirical distribution induced by $\hat{\Params}$ serves as a private surrogate for the exact (non-private) posterior.
+Consequently, we can respond to an arbitrary number of queries with a bounded privacy budget, while guaranteeing good utility for all responses.

-We show that if $\family$ or $\bel$ is chosen appropriately, the resulting mechanism satisfies generalized differential privacy and indistinguishability properties.
-The main idea we pursue is that robustness and privacy are inherently linked through smoothness.
-Learning algorithms that are smooth mappings---their output (\eg a spam filter) does not significantly vary with small perturbations to their input (\eg similar training corpora)---enjoy robustness.
-Intuitively under smoothness, training outliers have reduced influence while it is also difficult for an adversary to leverage knowledge of the learning process to discover unknown information about the data.
-This suggests that robustness and privacy may be simultaneously achieved and perhaps are deeply linked.
-We show that under mild assumptions, this is indeed true for the posterior distribution.
+We show that if $\family$ and $\bel$ are chosen appropriately, this results in differentially-private responses, as well as robustness of the posterior.\footnote{More specifically, that small changes in the data result in small changes in the posterior in terms of the KL divergence.} In addition, we prove upper and lower bounds on how easy it is for an adversary to distinguish two $\epsilon$-close datasets.
+Finally, we bound the loss in utility incurred due to privacy.
+The intuition behind our results is that robustness and privacy are linked via smoothness.
+Learning algorithms that are smooth mappings---their output (\eg a spam filter) varies little with perturbations to input (\eg similar training corpora)---are robust: outliers have reduced influence, and adversaries cannot easily discover unknown information about the data.
+This suggests that robustness and privacy can be simultaneously achieved and are in fact deeply linked.

-The study of learning, security, robustness and privacy, and their relationships, is timely.
-Interest in adversarial learning is accelerating~\cite{dagstuhl} while differential privacy has brought data privacy onto firm theoretical footing~\cite{Dwork06,MechDesign,duchi:local-privacy}.
-In practice, security and privacy online are in tension with learning and are of growing economic and societal concern.
-Our works aims towards a unified understanding of learning in adversarial environments.